dorelljames/dorellos-app/README.md

 - Rendered with `react-markdown` and GitHub-flavored markdown

 ### Server Actions
-- All mutations use Next.js 15 Server Actions
+- All mutations use Next.js 16 Server Actions
 - Automatic revalidation of affected pages
+- Auto-save with debouncing for Daily Intent and Horizons

 ### Responsive Design
 - Mobile-friendly interface
 - Dark mode support (via next-themes)
+- Minimal, notebook-style UI

+### Multi-View Support
+- Work on multiple Work Units simultaneously
+- Toggle between single and multi-view modes
+- See 2-3 Work Units side-by-side with their checklists

 ### Minimal Complexity
 - No ORM (uses Supabase SDK directly)